Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

  # When using custom session, we need to manage the session by ourself.
 When we are done with the session:
  session.close()

+ # Note: `session_owner` gives the information of ownership of the requests sessions to the transport instance, to authorize it to close on customer's behalf.
+If you're ok that the client closes your session on your behalf as necessary, you don't need to pass a value.
  ```

 For asynchronous pipelines a couple of transport options are available.
 Each of these transports are interchangable depending on whether the user has installed various 3rd party dependencies (i.e. aiohttp or trio), and the user